cacois/flask-angular2-starter/README.md

 sudo pip install -r requirements.txt
 ```

+First initialize the database and put in some test data (including an admin user):

+    python manage.py initdb
+    python manage.py insert_data

-Launch the backend app locally:
+Then start the app locally:

-    python run.py
+    python manage.py runserver

-Or through your IDE.
+Or start the app through your IDE, using the same manage.py command or by invoking app.py run() directly.

 To test the Flask API manually, navigate to http://localhost:8081/api/test